 How I Got Here

-of the Rio Grande, in a motel.
-Moved to California in the 1960s.
-Lived in Florida since
+on the banks of the Rio Grande, in a motel.
+Moved to California in the

-five from her first marriage.
+five from Anit'a first marriage.
 I used to tell people I was so lazy I married a woman who

-I switched hats again during a recession in 1981-82 when machining jobs dried up in Florida and got a job with the Anna Maria Islander newspaper, where I went from photographer to editor.
+I switched hats again during a recession in 1981-82 when machining jobs dried up in Florida.
+I got a job with the Anna Maria Islander newspaper, where I advanced from photographer to editor.

 My last gainful employment was with Signs Now Corporation.
 I was with them for 19 years before returing and moving to Athens, Ala.
 Nowadays I grow tomatoes and handle home cooking chores, since Anita has retired from kitchen work.
 When there's time, I write.

 This collection of Web pages is entirely developed and maintained by Dennis Ecklund.
 Unless otherwise noted, all text, graphic and image content on these pages are the exclusive, copyrighted property of Dennis Ecklund and may not be reproduced, rebroadcast or copied in any manner, except by individual computer users for their personal use on their home computer.